Hay fever; Nasal congestion - allergies

 Allergens involved in allergic rhinitis come from either outdoor or indoor substances:

 Rhinitis can also be due to non-allergic causes, such as infections, temperature changes, hormonal changes, certain medications, cigarette smoke, stress, exercise, structural problems in the nose, or other factors.
-In non-allergic rhinitis, the immune system does not play a role in the body's response to these factors.
+In non-allergic rhinitis, the immune system plays a different role in the body's response to these factors.

 Basic symptoms of both allergic and non-allergic rhinitis include: